bebenlebricolo/DiyDogExtractor/Readme.md

 ## Run the script
 Simply call the script as-is : `python main.py`.
-It will first download the pdf file locally and cache it in the [.cache](Sources/.cache/) directory, so that we don't need ti download it anymore after that.
+It will first download the pdf file locally and cache it in the [.cache](Sources/.cache/) directory (created upon first run), so that we don't need to download it anymore after that.
 Note that the downloading process will occur *next* to the script file, which was easier for development purposes.
 As such, the ***.cache** directory is ignored by git.